max-berman/price-signal-code-challenge/README.md

 It's a light price monitoring web-based application that displays Nintendo Switch games, which are currently on sale.

-To extract games and pricing information use [nintendo-switch-eshop library](https://lmmfranco.github.io/nintendo-switch-eshop/index.html)
+To extract games and pricing information use [nintendo-switch-eshop library](https://lmmfranco.github.io/nintendo-switch-eshop/index.html).

-Refer to the mockup for layout and basic functionality.
+Refer to the mockups of the fron page and game page for layout and basic functionality.

 The state of the actions for buttons `Add To Wish-List` and `Email When Price Drops` could be saved in local state or local storage.